 US Air Force suspends SpaceX rocket project on Pacific atoll: Report

-- This week, the US Air Force halted its collaboration with SpaceX on trials aimed at delivering cargo via hypersonic rockets from Johnston Atoll.
+- This week, the U.S. Air Force halted its planned collaboration with SpaceX to conduct trials involving the delivery of cargo via hypersonic rockets from Johnston Atoll, a remote area in the Pacific.

-- The suspension followed environmental concerns raised by biologists about harm to seabirds nesting on the remote Pacific wildlife refuge.
+- Environmental concerns raised by biologists about harm to seabirds nesting on the one-square-mile atoll led to the project's suspension and delay of its draft environmental assessment.

 Coverage Details